-Joseph Mallord William Turner (1775-1851), The Sun of Venice Going to Sea, 1843, 61.6 × 92.1 cm, Tate
+Joseph Mallord William Turner (1775-1851), The Sun of Venice Going to Sea, 1843, 61.6 \times 92.1 cm, Tate

 - This is The Sun of Venice Going to Sea.
 The 'Sun of Venice' is the name of the fishing boat and it is going out fishing early one morning.
 On the canvas sail of the ship is a painted sun which stands in front of the real sun of the painting.
 Turner is cleverly drawing our attention to the process of painting by showing how his canvases include a representation of the of the sun on canvas here hidden by his representation of a canvas sail with a painted sun on it.
 The buildings in the distance are the ducal palace, the dome of St Mark's, and on the extreme left, the tower of San Giorgio Maggiore. - Many critics at the time saw it as simply a jolly fishing boat going out to sea, but this idyllic scene of Venice is more pessimistic than it looks.
-Turner added four lines of a poem in the Royal Academy catalogue,
+Turner added four lines of a poem in the Royal Academy catalogue, expects his evening prey'.

-Fair Shines the morn, and soft the zephyrs blow, Venezia's fisher spreads his painted sail so gay, Nor heeds the demon that in grim repose expects his evening prey.
+'Fair Shines the morn, and soft the zephyrs blow, Venezia's fisher spreads his painted sail so gay, Nor heeds the demon that in grim repose

-These lines refer to the fall of Venice, once a great power it is now a shadow of its former self.
-This could be seen as a reference to the inevitable fall of all empires including the British Empire or perhaps a self-portrait of Turner, who loved fishing, aware that as he gets older the grim reaper waits.

-- This painting was one of the favourites of Turner's great supporter the pre-eminent Victorian art critic John Ruskin.
+- These lines refer to the fall of Venice, once a great power it is now a shadow of its former self.
+This could be seen as a self-portrait of Turner, who loved fishing, aware that as he gets older the grim reaper waits. - This painting was one of the favourites of Turner's great supporter the pre-eminent Victorian art critic John Ruskin.
 Ruskin was thrown out of the Royal Academy for making a pencil sketch of this painting, a practice which was strictly forbidden.
-He was taken aback when a year later when he went out on the lagoon and saw in the early sunlight a fishing boat in full sail that looked exactly like the 'Sun of Venice'. - One critic decried what he called these 'wretched verses' and their effect on Turner's mind and wished he would 'go back to nature'.
+He was taken aback when a year later when he went out on the lagoon and saw in the early sunlight a fishing boat in full sail that looked exactly like the 'Sun of Venice'. - So, there is a darker meaning to the painting.
+Perhaps it is a storm that will drown the sailors or perhaps, more broadly, it refers to the evening of Venice and how it fell from being a once great empire to a tourist attraction. - One critic decried what he called these 'wretched verses' and their effect on Turner's mind and wished he would 'go back to nature'.
 He went on to make an interesting comment.
 He said that most celebrated artists are ahead of their time but in time the world catches up with them, but Turner was so 'far out of sight ... he cannot hope to be even overtaken by distant posterity'.
 How astute the observation but how wrong the conclusion.

-- Tate display caption, 'Steering through the glassy waters in this picture is a 'bragozzo', a characteristic Venetian fishing boat.
+Tate display caption, 'Steering through the glassy waters in this picture is a 'bragozzo', a characteristic Venetian fishing boat.
 The name emblazoned on the sail is the 'Sol di Venezia', or 'Sun of Venice' and, laid out in a shimmering haze of colour in the distance beyond, is the city itself.
 Those who read Turner's accompanying poem in the Royal Academy catalogue of 1843 would have found an unexpected premonition of doom contained therein.
 According to his verses a 'demon in grim repose' lay in wait for the boat.
-Even the temperate waters of the lagoon contained dangers for those who ventured afloat.' - The verse in the catalogue was changed by Turner but one version was,
+Even the temperate waters of the lagoon contained dangers for those who ventured afloat.'

+• The verse in the catalogue was changed by Turner but one version was,